kjacomet/GettingAndCleaningData/CodeBook.md

 3) Pull mean and standard deviation measurements.
 This is done by with the grepl function.
 A subset of the data is taken of only the necessary columns.

 4) Assign activity names.
 This is done by merging the data from activity_labels and then cleaning out unnecessary information.
-The gsup function is used for pattern replacement to clean up data labels.
+The gsub function is used for pattern replacement to clean up data labels.

 5) Consolidate relevent data into a new, readable dataset.
 This data is output in a new file.